 Biltong is made by cutting large slabs of beef (about 5 times the size of regular jerky) and marinating the slabs in vinegar and salt.
 The slabs of beef are then spiced with only a few natural ingredients, most important being coriander, and hung to dry in an air-controlled room for over fourteen days.
 The slabs are then sliced and packaged and boom, you have Biltong.
 The air-drying process leaves the meat naturally tender so there is no need to add any sugar and thus, Ayoba-Yo Biltong is sugar free.
 The drying process also allows for the beef to have some fat without becoming rancid, which is a big problem when making jerky and is another reason for slicing jerky so thin.

 Our Biltong is made with the same methods our ancestors have used for over 400 years.
-This means we do not use any artificial preservatives or chemicals, but rather clean and natural spices such as Coriander, Sea Salt, Pepper, and our special blend of Worcestershire Powder.
+This means we do not use any artificial preservatives or chemicals (or nitrates), but rather clean and natural spices such as Coriander, Sea Salt, Pepper, and our special blend of Worcestershire Powder.
 For our Spicy version we wanted to capture the flavor of Cayenne and Chilli Powder rather than killing your taste buds with Habanero or Jalapeño.
 Some Biltong recipes call for brown sugar but we have found that this ads no real value to the flavor profile.